 Essential fatty acids need to be eaten in foods like Hemp Seed Oil – it’s the only way to get them into your bod (this is why they’re considered “essential”).
 Three of the most important ones are Omega 3, 6 and 9, all of which are found in Hemp Seed Oil.
 Omega 3 is concentrated in fish oil and until very recently was thought to be the answer to heart problems – however, new research has demonstrated that fish oil provides no health benefits to your heart.
+Checkout a comparison of Hemp Oil vs. Fish Oil here.
 Hemp Seed Oil, on the other hand, has a composition similar to our skin’s fatty acids, and therefore makes an excellent moisturiser for dry, tired or dehydrated skin.
 Clinical studies have shown hemp seed oil to be an effective treatment for dermatitis and eczema.
+Also, unlike Flaxseed oil, which is comparable, these fats have a higher concentration of omega-6.
 In addition, science has demonstrated that a specific ratio of omega-6 to omega-3 fatty acids (which is the ratio in hemp seed oil) is vital for reducing inflammation!
-Read more about Hemp Seed Oil for Skincare here.
+Read more about Hemp Seed Oil for Skincare.

 2. Vitamin E